Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 27 cities.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
-Charles Town took the distinction of being the most Hispanic or Latino, while Grafton was the least Hispanic or Latino city.
+Charles Town took the distinction of being the most Hispanic or Latino, while Keyser was the least Hispanic or Latino city.
+You can download the data here.